fakeheal/comicvine-sdk/README.md

 the [Comicvine API](https://comicvine.gamespot.com/api/), built on top of the robust [Saloon](https://docs.saloon.dev) library.

-> [!CAUTION] Work in Progress
->
+> [!WARNING]
 > This project is a work in progress.
 Currently, it supports only the endpoints I need for another app I'm building.
-> However, the framework is designed to be extensible, making it easy to add support for additional endpoints.
+> However, the SDK is designed to be extensible, making it easy to add support for additional endpoints.

 ## 🚧 Progress